tywalch/electrodb/README.md

 The `results` array are records that were returned DynamoDB as `Responses` on the BatchGet query.
 They will appear in the same format as ElectroDB queries.

 Elements of the `unprocessed` array are unlike results received from a query.
 Instead of containing all the attributes of a record, an unprocessed record only includes the facets defined in the Table Index.
 This is in keeping with DynamoDB's practice of returning back only Keys in the case of unprocessed records.
-For convenience, ElectroDB will return these keys as facets but you can pass the (query option)[#query-options] `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.
+For convenience, ElectroDB will return these keys as facets but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.

 ### Delete Method
 Provide all Table Index facets in an object to the `delete` method to delete a record.